tshah2/tshah2.github.io/project1_ges486/readmeproject.md

 **What is the analysis you'll be performing on your data sets?**

-The impact of topography (landuse) and population density:
+The impact of topography (landuse) on population density:
   Heatmap of population density
  Distance to major cities relative to the placement of major landmarks:
   Heatmap of landmark density near major cities